SSVNormandySR2/Professional-Projects/README.md

 * Large project intended to demonstrate understanding of Software Engineering development process (Agile Scrum) using JavaFX
 * Coverage of various Software Engineering development styles (Agile vs Waterfall)

-#### Information Assurance
-* Projects intended to demonstrate understanding of information assurance using cryptography and hashing using Python

-#### Applied Linear Algebra
-* Projects intended to demonstrate understanding of linear algebra in Matlab
-* Labs intended to demonstrate algorithmic implmentations of linear algebraic concepts

 ### Semester 6
 #### Operating Systems
 * Projects intended to demonstrate understanding of basic kernels, memory management, process scheduling, and concurrency control using C